rubenarslan/formr.org/documentation/install.md

 ## Problems rolling out?
 * check htaccess config, commonly there are problems which can be fixed by appropriately setting RewriteBase
-* is results_backups writable?
+* is tmp writable?
 * define_root has a hardcoded path atm.
-* internal server errors: check permissions (tmp, backups), case-sensitive paths, htaccess path trouble
+* internal server errors: check permissions (tmp), case-sensitive paths, htaccess path trouble